Courses

 [ ca ]

 After theories of power and representation and art movements of pop, minimalism, and conceptual art were established by the 1970s, artists began to create what we see in galleries today.
 This course addresses art at the turn of the millenium with attention to intersections of art and identity, politics, economy, and history.
-Usually offered every second year.
+Usually offered every third year.

 Peter Kalb